 So I hope you have a little bit of a better understanding of health.
 Now I'll recommend the brand I use.

-The multimineral/vitamin I use is called Beyond Tangy Tangerine.
-Without a doubt, the best quality multi you can get out there, and for a great price.
-It's in powder form and has a ORAC value (antioxidant rating) of over 5700; whereas, most other brands are below 1000.
-It's also all naturally derived from 120 fruits and vegetables with no preservatives or fillers.
-Can be found here: https://youngevitysh...g.com/100900223
+The multimineral/vitamin I use is called Beyond Tangy Tangerine 2.0.
+From my research, it's the best quality complete multi vitamin/mineral you can get out there, and for a great price.
+It's in powder form and has a ORAC value (antioxidant rating) of over 8000; whereas, most other brands are below 1000.
+It's also all naturally derived, non-gmo, organic, from 120 fruits and vegetables with no preservatives or fillers and has probiotics!
+Can be found here: http://www.infowarsteam.com/BeHealthy

 Here's a list of the especially essential ones for acne sufferers: